vitelabs/vite-wiki/docs/tutorial/node/example.md

   Welcome to the Gvite JavaScript console!
   ->
   ```
-### Create a new wallet
+### Create a New Wallet

-Input：
+Execute the following command
 ```javascript
 vite.wallet_newMnemonicAndEntropyStore("123456")
 ```
-Here `123456` is the password for the keystore, you should replace it with your own password.
+Here `123456` is keystore's password, you should replace it with your own password.

 ```json
 {